-Of all the Caribbean islands, travelers pick Jamaica as their favorite.
+Jamaica is one of the most beautiful Caribbean countries.
 You know you're going to find white-sand beaches, aquamarine waters and reggae music here, but don't miss out on island shopping, rainforest excursions and historical sites for a well-rounded vacation to remember.

-One of the island's coolest outings is climbing Dunn's River Falls — a unique activity not offered on any other Caribbean island.
-"Have you ever climbed a waterfall?
-What an amazing experience!" said rcrkelly of Calgary.
+One of the island's coolest outings is climbing Dunn's River Falls — a unique activity not offered on any other island in the region.

-It's not a sprawling all-inclusive resort that travelers rave about.
-Instead, the honor of best Jamaican property goes to the Geejam, "an insider escape."
+Rather than going to a sprawling all-inclusive resort, book a stay at Geejam, "an insider escape."
 There are just seven rooms here, as well as a secluded beach and a recording studio (plenty of musicians have stayed at this posh property).